 Some artists cover a song in a style that’s very close to the original hit song.
 But the Film & TV market is often looking for more unique, interpretive covers.
 The appeal for the listener lies in discovering a new way to hear a song, almost as if it’s a completely new song.

-For example, the original 1982 version of “Mad World” by Tears for Fears—which was a huge radio hit and is still played on oldies stations today—expressed the singer’s anger and frustration with an arbitrary world.
+For example, the original 1982 version of “Mad World” by Tears for Fears— a huge radio hit that is still played on oldies stations today—expressed the singer’s anger and frustration with an arbitrary world.
 By Verse 2, the production almost buries the singer under a cacophony of drums and dissonant riffs.

 When the song was covered by Michael Andrews and Gary Jules for the soundtrack of the film Donnie Darko in 2003, it was slowed down and given a dark, stripped-down production that conveyed a melancholy resignation.
 Suddenly the song took on a deeper meaning and more emotional gravity.
 This is what a successful song interpretation can do.